 There are commercially available chemicals labeled for phylloxera control.
 However, applications have limited efficacy in reducing phylloxera populations or reversing the damage already done to infested vines.
 Soil applications of insecticides labeled for use on phylloxera are ineffective in reaching all roots that may be hosting phylloxera populations.
 Also some chemical controls are for foliar forms of phylloxera, but these are often not observed in Vitis vinifera vineyards in the PNW.

-- fenpropathrin (Danitol 2.4 EC) at 0.2 to 0.4 lb ai/a.
-Foliar application for foliar-feeding phylloxera.
+- fenpropathrin (Danitol 2.4 EC) at 0.2 to 0.4 lb ai/A. Foliar application for foliar-feeding phylloxera.
+Thorough coverage is essential to get control; use with a minimum of 25 gal water to ensure good coverage.
 PHI 21 days.
+Do not apply more than 2 times per season (max 0.8 lb ai/A per year).
 Group 3 insecticide.
-Do not apply more than 2 times per season (max 0.8 lb ai/a per year).
 Restricted use pesticide.

 For more information: